Amazon takes aim at lower-cost groceries, starting with L.A. store to open in 2020

 Amazon’s acquisition of Whole Foods two years ago rocked the food industry.
 Now the company is making what could become a much more effective play for a trillion-dollar chunk of the economy with a new grocery store set to open next year in a former Toys R Us location in suburban Los Angeles.

-Amazon’s new grocery concept — beginning with a single store in Woodland Hills, Calif., confirmed by the company on Monday — is poised to “turn the Whole Foods model inside out by going from the highest priced retailer in the modern world to the lowest priced for grocery food retail,” predicted longtime grocery and retail analyst Burt P. Flickinger III.
+Amazon’s new grocery concept — beginning with a single store in Woodland Hills, California, confirmed by the company on Monday — is poised to “turn the Whole Foods model inside out by going from the highest-priced retailer in the modern world to the lowest-priced for grocery food retail,” predicted longtime grocery and retail analyst Burt P. Flickinger III.

 Flickinger helped lead due diligence for a rival would-be buyer of Whole Foods Market before Amazon bought that chain in 2017 for $13.7 billion, marking its biggest step so far into grocery sales and physical retail.